 Ads at the top of a page generally have the following qualities:

 - High relevance: The ad text and landing page are relevant to a person seeing your ad.

 - Good performance over time: The ad consistently generates clicks.

 - Competitive bids: The ad's bid is competitive with other advertisers and exceeds the top of page bid estimate.

-We can only show up to three ads at the top of a search results page.
-Because Quality Score and thresholds are recomputed on every page, ads can sometimes appear in a top spot on one page and then again in a side spot on the following page.
+We can only show up to four ads at the top of a search results page.
+Because Ad Rank and thresholds are recomputed on every page, ads can sometimes appear in a top spot on one page and then again in a bottom spot on the following page.

 How you can help your ads make it to the top